-The International Center for Journalists (ICFJ) selected a total of 70 journalists from the United States to report on everything from immigration to women’s health from 2011 to 2016 for the “Bringing Home the World Program: International Reporting Fellowship for Minority Journalists.”
-Thirteen journalists were selected for ICFJ’s “Social Justice Reporting for a Global America Program” in 2013 and 2014.
-Altogether over 174 stories have been published.
-This map depicts where the fellows traveled – and features their published work.
+The “Bringing Home the World Program: International Reporting Fellowship for Minority Journalists” is run by the International Center for Journalists (ICFJ).
+It has supported 89 journalists from around the United States to report on everything from immigration to women’s health from 2011 to 2017.
+Thirteen of these journalists were part of the “Social Justice Reporting for a Global America Program” in 2013 and 2014.
+Altogether over 176 stories have been published.
+This map depicts where the fellows traveled and features their published work.

 Mariano Castillo covers issues involving Dominicans of Haitian descent and Haitian immigrants.